-Editorial Comment: If you can’t grow, your own garden, choose a local farmers’ market over trucked-in food.
-You’ll support your local economy and receive the greater nutrition.
+If you can’t grow your own garden, choose a local farmers’ market over trucked-in food.
+You’ll support your local economy and receive greater nutrition.

 Stay in the Zone

-Weather type plays a vital role when it comes to your winter gardening plans.
-So, be sure to know your USDA plant hardiness zone as this enables you to make the right choice with regard to plants to grow in winter.
+The weather type plays a vital role when it comes to your winter gardening plans.
+So, be sure to know your USDA plant hardiness zone as this enables you to make the right choice concerning plants to grow in winter.

 10 Best Plants for Winter Gardening